-In reality, Change has been studied very early, at the birth time of science and philosophy.
+In reality, change has been studied since the birth of science and philosophy.
 Most of the Greek philosophers had something to say about it.
 The following quotations by two of them, Heraclitus (ca. 540-480 BC) and Aristotle (384-322 BC) are fascinating examples.

 Heraclitus summarized the dominance of change in a few famous aphorisms, in which he uses simple hydrological notions to describe change: the flow and the river.
-Most famous is an aphorism no longer than two words, magically put together:

-Everything flows (better known in its original Greek version, " $\Pi \dot{\alpha} v \tau \alpha \dot{\rho} \varepsilon \tilde{i}$ ").
+Most famous is an aphorism no longer than two words, magically put together: Everything flows (better known in its original Greek version, " $\Pi \dot{\alpha} v \tau \alpha \dot{\rho} \varepsilon \tilde{\iota}$ ").
 Alternative expressions of the same idea are: "All things move and nothing remains still"; "Everything changes and nothing remains still"; and "You cannot step twice into the same river".

-It is amazing that Aristotle (particularly in his Meteorologica) had understood the scale and extent of change much better than some contemporary scholars do:
+It is amazing that Aristotle (particularly in his Meteorologica) understood the scale and extent of change much better than some contemporary scholars do:

-Neither the Tanais [River Don in Russia] nor the Nile have always been flowing, but the region in which they flow now was once dry: for their life has a bound, but time has not
+Neither the Tanais [River Don in Russia] nor the Nile have always been flowing, but the region in which they flow now was once dry: for their life has a bound, but time has not [...]
+But if rivers are formed and disappear and the same places were not always covered by water, the sea must change correspondingly.
+And if the sea is receding in one place and advancing in another it is clear that the same parts of the whole earth are not always either sea or land, but that all changes in course of time.